SkAbuTahir/SkAbuTahir/README.md

 - 🔐 Role-based secure authentication (Admin, Manager, Employee)
 - 🌩️ Vercel-ready deployment, easily customizable & extendable

 This all-in-one solution centralizes operations for maximum efficiency and growth.
+(I made it for iisppr as i am working as a internt there but it also comes under my personal project.Core idea was teken from ChatGPT.
+Built with LOVE)

 ---